Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Introduction

 \section{Introduction}

-Ultrasound tomography (UST) is a determination of maps of acoustic properties of interior of an object from ultrasonic excitations and measurements done outside the object.
-Ultrasound tomography has received growing interest for biomedical diagnostic applications \cite{Duric,Synnevag,Hopp1}.
-One of the most important application of UST for medical diagnosis is detection of malignant tumours in the breast \cite{Duric,Li1,Ruiter,Gemmeke, Op}.
-Ideally, the information which can be determined from ultrasound data measured outside an object include quantitative distributions of the sound speed, absorption and density, and a qualitative map of reflectivity \cite{Hopp1}.
-This manuscript is concentrated on reconstruction of the sound speed, so the term UST is used for the sound speed reconstruction.
-Approaches to image reconstruction of the sound speed from UST data can be categorised by: 1) the data type used in the inversion, 2) whether the objective function to be minimised is nonlinear or linearised, 3) whether the objective function is defined in the time domain or frequency domain, or 4) the forward model used.
+Ultrasound tomography (UT) is a technique used to map the acoustic properties of an object based on ultrasonic excitations and measurements taken from outside the object \cite{Javaherian2,Duric}.
+This method has gained significant interest in biomedical applications, particularly for detecting malignant tumors in the breast \cite{Duric}.
+Ideally, ultrasound data enable the recovery of quantitative maps of sound speed, absorption, and density—collectively referred to as quantitative ultrasound tomography (QUT)—along with a qualitative image of reflectivity \cite{Synnevag, Ruiter,Gemmeke,Hopp1}.
+This manuscript specifically focuses on sound speed reconstruction, and thus, the term QUT will refer to this process \cite{Li1}.
+Approaches for sound speed imaging in UT can be categorized based on: (1) the type of data used in inversion, (2) whether the objective function to be minimized is nonlinear or linearized, (3) whether the objective function is defined in the time or frequency domain, and (4) the forward model employed.